fengalin/raspdac-on-osmc/README.md

 ## <a name='hardware_links'></a>RaspDAC hardware installation
 ### Sabre V3 connections
 The [Sabre V3 product page](http://www.audiophonics.fr/fr/dac-diy/audiophonics-i-sabre-dac-es9023-v3-tcxo-raspberry-pi-20-a-b-i2s-p-10657.html)
-shows the LCD and IR pins for the different versions of the Sabre v3.
+shows the display and IR pins for the different versions of the Sabre v3.